tudelft3d/City4CFD/README.md

 If you happen to use it, feedback is very much appreciated.

+City4CFD is developed by the 3D Geoinformation Research Group at the Delft University of Technology.

 ## Data formats
 **Point clouds** can be imported in XYZ or PLY format.
 We ask separately for ground and building points.
 While some datasets contain building-ground classification, some do not.
 In case your LAS/LAZ file has buildings/ground classified, you can use [point cloud preparation script](https://github.com/tudelft3d/City4CFD/blob/main/tools/prepare_point_cloud.sh) to create separate files.
 If buildings and terrain are under the same class, or vegetation is not filtered out, we suggest you use [CloudCompare](https://www.danielgm.net/cc/) to prepare points.